Orientation International Students

 International students are invited to participate in both International Orientation and New Student Orientation.

-International Student Orientation begins on Tuesday, August 21st and goes through Thursday, August 23rd.
-(All international students are required to attend; this should be an extremely helpful time for you all!)
+International Student Orientation begins on Tuesday, August 20th and goes through Wednesday, August 21st.
+All international students are required to attend; this should be an extremely helpful time for you all!

-Directly following International Student Orientation is New Student Orientation, Thursday, August 23rd - Sunday, August 26th.
-(All new students are required to attend).
+Directly following International Student Orientation is New Student Orientation, Thursday, August 22nd - Sunday, August 25th.
+All new students are required to attend.

 Your Support Team